brajeshwar/brajeshwar.github.io/_posts/2011/2011-08-13-access-and-manage-apps-with-appdok-on-ie-firefox-chrome.md

----
-layout: post
-title: Access and Manage apps with AppDok on IE, Firefox & Chrome
+# Access and Manage apps with AppDok on IE, Firefox & Chrome
----

 The Internet is alive with a multitude of apps for every niche.
 Each day, a variety of new apps are constructed.
 These apps find their way in to our lives via our browsers and they exist to make our lives easier in a variety of ways.
 It is only natural that you would be interested in trying new and unique apps.
 However, managing and accessing these apps on your browser can get a little tedious over time.